Summary and next steps

 Use input guardrails for checks on the user message:

-- Blocking requests that should not start an agent run.
+• Blocking requests that shouldn't start an agent run.

 Use output guardrails for checks on the agent response:

-Use both when the application has meaningful user-facing risk.
-A course assistant is a mild example.
+Use both when the application has meaningful user-facing risk, and a course assistant is a mild example of that risk.
 Customer support, medical triage, financial advice, and internal tools with private data need stricter versions of the same pattern.

 Framework choices

 The OpenAI Agents SDK gives you first-class input and output guardrail hooks.
-That is the cleanest option when you are already using the SDK.
+That's the simplest option when you're already using the SDK.

-The tool-based pattern is simpler to move across frameworks, but it relies on the agent following the instruction to call the guardrail tool first.
+The tool-based approach moves across frameworks more easily.
+It relies on the agent following the instruction to call the guardrail tool first.
 Use it when you need something quick or when the framework has no guardrail hook.

 To learn more